5 Books about Historical Needlework: Plain and Fancy

 Swan, S.B.
 (1995).
 Plain & fancy: American women and their needlework, 1650-1850 .
 Austin: Curious Works Press.

 Swan has done extensive research from primary sources and pored over examples of historical needlework from the Winterthur Museum collection to create this wonderful book.
 Swan gives humble housewives their due, explaining the sheer volume of plain sewing and knitting required by the households of times past.
-For girls fortunate enough to be educated, needlework was always part of that education.
+For girls fortunate enough to be educated, plain sewing and fancy needlework were always part of that education.

 A fine discussion of samplers and of schools for young ladies is included.
 Illustrrations from the Winterthur collection are interspersed with discussions of childbirth, mourning customs and indentured servitude.
 Women's history is recorded in diaries, letters, magazines and textiles.
 Swan knows where to look for this history and provides access to all through this excellent book.